ViacheslavBulba/Slava-LinkedIn-Job-Search-JS-Playwright/README.md

 # Run the search

-Then run in terminal or from Visual Studio Code
+Then run in terminal (or from Visual Studio Code under Testing Tab on the left)

 ```
 npx playwright test